Medical nightmare: Widow says husband died after hospital mix-up

-This story will air at 10 p.m.
-Thursday on News Channel 3.
-The video will be attached here after it airs.

-POPE, Miss. — A grieving widow wants answers after she says her 68-year-old husband, who was being treated for COVID, ended up confused by hospital staff for another man before he passed away.
+POPE, Miss.
+(WREG) — A grieving widow wants answers after she says her 68-year-old husband, who was being treated for COVID-19, ended up confused by hospital staff for another man before he died.

 Twanda Taylor cries when she thinks about the last days of her late husband, Kenneth Wade Taylor.
-Because of COVID restrictions, she said she wasn’t allowed to visit him.
+Because of COVID restrictions, she wasn’t allowed to visit him.

 “Why did I miss out on getting to see him and talk to him?” she asked.
 “I just don’t understand how it got so mixed up.”

-The Pope, Mississippi couple had been together 22 years, married the last two, when Kenneth got sick with COVID last August.
+The Mississippi couple had been together 22 years, married the last two, when Wade Taylor got sick with COVID last August.

 “He started feeling bad.
 He couldn’t get his breath,” Twanda Taylor said.